Skubiak0903/HardCurrency/README.md

 # HardCurrency
-Simple Minecraft Plugin to manage Unlimited Player Currencies
+Simple Minecraft Plugin to manage unlimited number of currencies